"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Defenses to disorderly intoxication can include a showing that the person:

 Many of these cases also involve to people fighting outside a bar.
-If the fight involved self-defense or defenses of another because of a physical altercation, then important defenses apply.
+If the fight involved self-defense or defense of another because of a physical altercation, then important defenses or immunities may apply.

-As explained in State v.
-Saunders, 339 So.2d 641 (Fla.
-1976), a conviction for disorderly intoxication cannot stand where the accused’s conduct consists of mere statements or words (unless the statements or words qualify as “fighting words.”)
+As explained in Florida Supreme Court decision State v.
+Saunders, a conviction for disorderly intoxication cannot stand where the accused’s conduct consists of mere statements or words, unless the statements or words qualify as “fighting words.”

 Related Statutory Provisions